learn-co-curriculum/ruby-oo-inheritance-conclusion/README.md

 We also looked at how we can use the `super` keyword to inherit from and extend methods in the parent class.

-you'll encounter inheritance in nearly every program you write for the web
+You'll encounter inheritance in nearly every program you write.